bruhtus/basic-python/README.md

 Lambda function is a small anonymous function without a name.
 It can take any number of arguments but can only have one expression.
 We need it when we want to write an anonymous function inside another function.

 The differnce between `lambda` and `def` is that `def` used to define normal functions (need name) and `lambda` used to define anonymous functions (doesn't need a name).

+> CSV stands for Comma Separated Values.
+CSV is a simple file format used to store tabular data, such as a spreadsheet or database.

+> XML is another structured data format which looks like HTML.

+For more info about XML, you can check [here](https://docs.python.org/2/library/xml.etree.elementtree.html).

 ---